 Out of Order: The English localizations of the holiday side stories have been released slightly out of order, leading to some continuity errors.
 More specifically, the very first Valentine's Day side story has yet to be released in English, but the Christmas, White Day and second Valentine's Day stories all reference events that happened in it.

 Parental Marriage Veto: Reactions vary among the various kings and queens when they realize that their son has fallen for the protagonist, but they are rarely if ever supportive, whether it's because they personally find her unsuitable or simply have the unenviable task of reminding the prince that his status and responsibilities will not allow him to marry based solely on his feelings.
 The worst case probably occurs in Keith's GREE route, in which the King of Liberty is only narrowly talked out of deporting the protagonist from Liberty entirely.

-Rags to Royalty: Kevin Alford in Season 2, Keith's grandson, was lost in an accident when he was three years old and assumed dead.
+Rags to Royalty: Kevin Grant (Alford) in BMP2, Keith's grandson, was lost in an accident when he was three years old and assumed dead.
 He was found and raised by a poor couple with no idea of his royal heritage.

 Rebel Prince: Roberto, who's so determined in his efforts to avoid his position and the responsibilities that come with it that his butler Alberto had to put a GPS tracker in his cell phone in order to be able to chase him down.